Differentiable Acoustic Radiance Transfer

+where $\jmath = \sqrt{-1}$.
+Each solution can be obtained either by (i) direct inversion, i.e., explicitly forming the inverse matrix as in most prior differentiable delay networks \cite{lee2022differentiable, dal2024rir2fdn, dal2023differentiable}, (ii) direct solve, i.e., solving the linear system using factorization methods \cite{siltanen2011efficient}, or (iii) computing the Neumann series \eqref{eq:series-frequency} truncated to a finite order $N_\mathrm{order}$.
+All three benefit from GPU parallelism, since each frequency bin has an independent linear system.

+For DART, we choose the truncated Neumann series, since direct inversion is too costly at this scale.
+The series approach also allows us to leverage the sparsity of the reflection kernel, significantly reducing the computation and memory costs (see the following section).
+Explicit time-domain recursion \cite{mezza2024data, mezza2025differentiable} is also possible but requires $T \gg N_\mathrm{order}$ sequential steps, underutilizing GPU parallelism.

-Each solution can be obtained either by direct inversion, i.e., explicitly forming the inverse matrix \cite{lee2022differentiable, dal2024rir2fdn}, direct solve, i.e., solving the linear system using factorization methods \cite{siltanen2011efficient}, or computing the series truncated to a finite order $N_\mathrm{order}$.
-All three strategies can be parallelized on GPUs, since each frequency bin has an independent linear system that can be solved concurrently.
-Then, applying the inverse Fast Fourier Transform (IFFT) to the solutions yields time-domain signals that approximate the first $T$ samples of their corresponding discrete radiances $\smash{\hat{\mathbf{L}}[n]}$.
-The source of error is time-aliasing, where the tails $n\geq T$ of the original signals are folded back into the range $n<T$ \cite{smith2007mathematics}.
-Therefore, a sufficient number of samples $T$ is required to compute the echogram $\smash{\hat{E}[n]}$ accurately.
+After solving the frequency-domain systems, we apply the inverse Fast Fourier Transform (IFFT) to obtain time-domain signals that approximate the first $T$ samples of the discrete radiances $\smash{\hat{\bm{L}}[n]}$.
+The source of error is time-aliasing, where the tails $n\geq T$ of the original signals are folded back into the range $0 \leq n<T$ \cite{smith2007mathematics}.
+Therefore, unless additional techniques are applied, a sufficient number of samples $T$ is required to compute the echogram $\smash{\hat{E}[n]}$ accurately.